woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 ##How to configure Mongo with Windows Azure

-You must download the MongoDB binaries as a separate package, in addition to installing the Windows Azure Tools for MongoDB and Node.js.
-This is to ensure that you always get the latest mongo binaries.
+Open `Windows PowerShell for MongoDB Node.js`.
+First thing will be to download the MongoDB binaries as a separate package, in addition to installing the Windows Azure Tools for MongoDB and Node.js.
+This is needed because mongo tools MSI does not contain mongodb binaries (due to licensing differences).
+So this command has to be executed once to download MongoDB binaries to the folder "C:\Program Files (x86)\MongoDB\Windows Azure\Nodejs\Scaffolding\MongoDB\WorkerRole\MongoDBBinaries".

+When you execute `Add-AzureMongoWorkerRole` command it will copy mongodb binaries from above folder to the worker role created.

     Get-AzureMongoDBBinaries

-The first step is to create the MongoDB role (it is a worker role) that will run the Replica Sets.
-Open `Windows PowerShell for MongoDB Node.js` and navigate to the folder where you have your azure-node application.
-Type the following command:
+Now let's add the mongo worker role that will run the replica set.

     Add-AzureMongoWorkerRole ReplicaSetRole 3